Antivirus Software

 Use a Loaner Device

-International travelers should arrange to use loaner devices while traveling abroad.
+It is recommended that International travelers travelling on University business should arrange to use a loaner device while traveling abroad.

 Technology Services has two loaner laptops available for international travel on University business.
-These laptops have the basics such as Windows Operating System, Microsoft Office, VPN, Browsers and security software.
+These laptops have the basics such as Windows Operating System, VPN, browsers and security software.
+In order to use Microsoft Office we recommend logging in via a web browser to the cloud versions of Office so all documents are stored in the cloud and not on the device.

 Do not travel with confidential or sensitive information even if it is encrypted.
 U.S. export control regulations forbid the transport of certain data outside of the country (see the Texas A&M University Division of Research website for more information).